Giuseppe Ferlito (born 1975)

-Giuseppe Ferlito (born 1975) is an Italian film director and screenwriter.
+Giuseppe Ferlito (born September 3, 1975) is an Italian film director and screenwriter.

 Biography

-Director and screenwriter Giuseppe Ferlito was born in Padua September 3, 1975.
-After his degree in political science at the University of Padua, he moved to Milan, where he attended a master in Cinema and Television Production.
-He started working as a freelance in several film production companies in Milan, which produce advertisements and film clips.
-Later, he moved to Rome where he started to work in the cinema, at first as a second assistant director and later as a first assistant director.
-He started his career in Italian cinema working mainly in Cinecittà and later collaborating with international production companies.
+Giuseppe Ferlito was born in Padua, Italy.
+After earning a degree in political science at the University of Padua, he moved to Milan to complete a master’s degree in Cinema and Television Production.
+In Milan he worked freelance for several film production companies, producing advertisements and music videos.

+Early in his career, Ferlito moved to Rome, where he worked in the film industry initially as a second assistant director and later as a first assistant director.

-In 2010, after ten years of experience he made his debut as a scriptwriter, writing with actor/director Jordi Mollà, the script for 88 directed by Mollà himself: Movie produced by Media Films where Ferlito is also the second unit director.
+In 2010, he made his debut as a screenwriter, co‑writing the script for 88 with actor and director Jordi Mollà.
+The film was produced by Media Films, and Ferlito also served as second unit director.

-In 2012 he made a debut as director with the dramatic movie Presto farà giorno, which he wrote and co-produced by Rai Cinema and Settima Entertainment.
-The movie, entirely shot in Rome, analyses problematic social themes such as drug and anorexia, tells a story of three people who, with their vulnerabilities and insecurities, pursue the need to assert their identities.

-Presto farà giorno won in 2014 the award "Special Mention" at Ariano International Film Festival.
+In 2012, Ferlito made his directorial debut with the drama Presto farà giorno, which he wrote and co‑produced with Rai Cinema and Settima Entertainment.
+The film, shot entirely in Rome, explores social issues such as drug use and anorexia through the intertwined stories of three characters navigating personal struggles.
+Presto farà giorno was released in Italian cinemas on 20 March 2014 and received a Special Mention at the Ariano International Film Festival in 2014.

-In 2014, with the actor and director Jordi Mollà he wrote the script for Duelo.
+Ferlito co‑wrote the script for Duelo with Jordi Mollà in 2014.

-In 2015, in conjunction with 72nd Venice film festival, he received the award The glass Lion in the category Venetian's excellency in the cinema, for original direction, at Cinema Veneto 2015.
+In 2015, he received the Glass Lion award in the category “Venetian’s Excellency in Cinema” for original direction at Cinema Veneto, coinciding with the 72nd Venice Film Festival.

-In 2018 he was the second unit director of the movie Red Land produced by the Venice Film.
+In 2018, he worked as second unit director on the film Red Land.

-In 2021 he directed the documentary The Private Lives of Jordi Mollà & Domingo Zapata.
+In 2021, Ferlito directed the documentary The Private Lives of Jordi Mollà & Domingo Zapata.
+The film premiered in Miami Beach, was presented at the 79th Venice International Film Festival, and was screened at the Morelia International Film Festival.

+In 2022, Ferlito wrote and directed the short film Look Around, which addresses the theme of bullying and adolescent challenges.
+The film received recognition, including first place at the Spi Stories 2022 short film competition.

+In 2025, he directed and co‑wrote the feature film El Caminar: Crónica de un regreso al origen with Karla Carbajal.
+The film, produced by Copalitas Films, is in post‑production as of early 2026 and was showcased at international events in Madrid.